What are the biggest life insurance companies in Canada? – Updated 2023

 - Canada Life, Sun Life, Desjardins, and Industrial Alliance (iA) round out the top 5 biggest life insurers in Canada.

-- SSQ and La Capitale’s merger will make them the 6th largest life insurance company in the country.
+- SSQ and La Capitale’s merger as Beneva will make them the 6th largest life insurance company in the country.

 - Many bank-affiliated insurers like CIBC Insurance and TD Insurance are among the smallest life insurers in the industry.